 - The program is under clinical validation

-- Ergonomics is simplified and adapted to the difficulties of age
+- Ergonomics is simplified and adapted for senior use

 - The application offers multiplayer games

-- Increasing time of use.
+- An increasing number of minutes.
 38 minutes of daily use per user after six months

-- A difficulty level in progress.
-1.90 average played games in level “difficult” per day and per user after 6 months.
+- A difficulty level on the rise.
+An average of 1.90 games per day and per user after 6 months played in “difficult” level

-- A success rate in progress.
-70.84% overall success rate after 6 months.
+- A success rate on the rise.
+84% of overall success rate after 6 months

 - An evolution of well-being.
 14 out of 15 seniors felt better